-4. Cover seeds with a layer of sand for protection.
+4. Cover seeds with a layer of sand to protect the seed and to block out light.
 Any type of builders sand will work.

-Simply pour water into the tray - not directly on the seeds - to about 1/4" deep.
-The Rockwool grow cubes will wick the moisture up to the seeds gently and evenly.
+And correct watering is easy.
+Simply pour water into the tray (not directly on the seeds) to about 1/4" deep.
+The capillary properties of the Rockwool Grow Cubes wicks the moisture up to the seeds gently and evenly.
 At the same time, air flows through the cubes creating an even balance of air and moisture.

-- Use clear water while seeds are sprouting.
-When new leaves appear apply nutrients at 1/2 strength.
+- Use plain water while seeds are sprouting.
+After new leaves appear apply nutrients at 1/2 strength.
 I use and recommend Dyna-Gro Grow 7-9-5 formula.